 Indeed, Harris’s prophecy came to pass the following season.
 Early in 1940, Red Sox manager Joe Cronin decided to carry Harris, on the strength of his 17-4 season at Scranton, and on the show Harris put on at camp.
 “The Bosox pilot [Cronin] decided to have a look at the young southpaw and as the training period progressed, it was evident that Mickey had a live fastball, a sharp curve, and good control.”10 Still, Mickey’s overconfidence again got higher billing than his pitching talents, as he was overheard remarking in training camp, “The pitchers on this ballclub don’t look so hot.
 Winning twenty in the American League ought to be a cinch.”
 His image was further aided by an ill-concealed phone call home, in which he informed his parents that he would be replacing established Red Sox left-hander Fritz Ostermueller.
 Cronin cracked down on the fresh young southpaw for the remainder of camp, though Harris would come to have the last laugh, as he made the 1940 team.

 Harris won his Red Sox debut in Fenway Park on April 23, 1940, against the Washington Senators and hurler Dutch Leonard, 7-2.
 He followed up with a win at Philadelphia over George Caster, 7-3.
-From there, he slumped, losing his next two starts to the Browns’ Denny Galehouse and Cleveland’s future Hall of Famer Bob Feller, and earned a no-decision against the Yankees’ Spud Chandler.
+From there, he slumped, losing to Cleveland’s future Hall of Famer Bob Feller, and earning a no-decision against the Yankees’ Spud Chandler.
 The sudden drop-off stemmed from the most rookie of mistakes: Harris was tipping his pitches.11 Cronin shipped Harris back to the Scranton Miners in July; in his first major league stint, he’d posted a 4-2 record.
 As if to demonstrate to the skipper that his decision was ill-informed, Harris went on to post an Eastern League-leading ERA of 2.25.

 Harris’s first full season came the following year, in 1941.
 Harris himself acknowledged early in the spring that he had been unprepared for a full season the previous year: